Airbnb has a patented software that scans guests online lives

 According to the patent, Airbnb could deploy its software to scan sites including social media for traits such as “conscientiousness and openness” against the usual credit and identity checks and what it describes as “secure third-party databases”.
 Traits such as “neuroticism and involvement in crimes” and “narcissism, Machiavellianism, or psychopathy” are “perceived as untrustworthy”.

 It uses artificial intelligence to mark down those found to be “associated” with fake social network profiles, or those who have given any false details.
-The patent also suggests users are scored poorly if keywords, images or video associated with them are involved with drugs or alcohol, hate websites or organisations, or sex work.
+The patent also suggests users are scored poorly if keywords, images or video associated with them are involved with drugs or alcohol, hate websites or organizations, or sex work.

 It adds that people “involved in pornography” or who have “authored online content with negative language” will be marked down.